rachitnigam/rachitnigam.com/content/draft/gh-project-management.md

 *Pull requests* is the section where all the code *must* travel through.
 This discipline is extremely powerful if practiced well: it allows people to review things and make sure changes don't break other people's code.
 Here are a couple of guidelines to enable this:
 1. Disable pushes to the `main` branch.
 This means that no one is allowed to directly push to the `main` branch.
-2. Require [certain tests][#testing] to pass before a pull request can be merged. (**TODO**: Forward ref.)
+2. Require certain tests to pass before a pull request can be merged.
 3. Disable the "Merge" and "Rebase" options for pull requests and [only allow for "Squashes"][gh-merge-methods].
 Also, require a [linear history][git-linear].
 Along with (2), this means that every commit to `main` is state where the tests pass.
-4. Build a culture of [code review][#reviewing].
+4. Build a culture of code review.

 ### Testing

-A good test suite is a mark of a real project.{% footnote() %} If you're a systems researcher and your projects don't have tests, I'm putting you in the category of "people who build toys". {% end %}
-There is lots of good advice on how to write test suites, especially if you [work on compilers][samps-snapshot].
+A good test suite is a mark of a real project.{% footnote() %} If you're a systems researcher and your projects don't have tests, I'm putting you in the category of "people who build toys". {% end %} There is lots of good advice on how to write test suites, especially if you [work on compilers][samps-snapshot].
 Once you have a test suite, make sure it is run on every commit.
 GitHub makes this particularly easy through [GitHub Actions][gh-actions]: you define a configuration to install all the tools needed to run your system, and define how to run commands.
 GitHub will use this configuration to run tests on every commit, including pull requests and allow you to ensure that bad code doesn't get committed.